mry94/Text-Normalizer/README.md

 # Text-Normalizer

-This is an implementation for Google challenge ,RNN Approaches to Text Normalization: A Challenge.
+This is an implementation for Google challenge on Text Normalization.

 Detailed report on this project can be found at: